visardabiqaj1/assignment/README.md

 1. Open the Samsung UK cart page () after adding a Galaxy Z Fold7.
 2. Open DevTools → Console.
 3. Paste the entire code block below and press Enter.
 4. Call the entry function if needed (the script auto-initialises).
-The entry function is .
+The entry function is window.SGExperiment && window.SGExperiment.init() .